-The physical journey between school and home can itself cause anxiety or the shift it represents – going from safety, for example or being comfortable or confident or in control or even with your favourite blanket or toys are.
+The physical journey between school and home can itself cause anxiety or the shift it represents – going from safety, for example, or being comfortable or confident or in control or even with your favourite blanket or toys.
 As with any aspect of school life get to know the child as best as you possibly can, what might help their journey be as painless as possible?
-A favourite toy to hold, singing songs, telling a story stepping out of the door can be stepping out of comfort zone and so we might like to think about how we can make school more like the comforts of home to reduce the contrasting environments. – can they have a cuppa? do they have a comfy chair etc. Are they able to choose the radio station or are you going to make them listen to what you want?
+A favourite toy to hold, singing songs, telling a story stepping out of the door can be stepping out of our comfort zone and so we might like to think about how we can make school more like the comforts of home to reduce the contrasting environments. – can they have a cuppa? do they have a comfy chair etc?
+Are they able to choose the radio station or are you going to make them listen to what you want?

 Focus on the aim of the transition

 All of these have an impact.
-Sometimes, it just the transition itself that causes anxiety.
+Sometimes, it is just the transition itself that causes anxiety.
 Try and make transitions more meaningful and purposeful for the child.
-Give them something to do during transition.
+Give them something to do during the transition.
 The aim is to get the child to school in a positive state ready to learn.
 Everything else is a distraction, source of conflict or potential barrier.
 Remove and reduce these were possible.

 As with other causes of anxiety, common strategies can be effective.
-Being aware, proactive in strategies to support and providing self coping opportunities when appropriate.
+Being aware, proactive in strategies to support and providing self-coping opportunities when appropriate.
 E.g. visuals, timers, social stories, breaks and space.
 One resource I have used is an eye spy that the child uses on the way to school.
 Basically a distraction.
-Another is a follow the route map.
+Another is a follow-the-route map.
 The driver can add diversions if needed.
 For more information on supporting transitions in general take a look at our Guide to transition.

 Elly Chapple reflected on the importance of relationships If you have taxi collection “Having a strong relationship with the people on the journey is key.
 Stan and Susan made all our lives better – Ella’s in particular.
 They were #human and stayed with her for years.
 Taxi escorts are such key people in the day of our students…all too often these colleagues get the least input and very little credit for the brilliant work they do.
 An oft overlooked yet crucial part of the team.
 Often the first to see and pick up on how the child feels that day.”